wp-plugins/wordpress-bootstrap-css/readme.txt

 = TODO =
 * Provide better upgrade support for customized Variable.less files.
 Currently if you've customized your Variables.less file manually you'll need to back it up before you upgrade your Bootstrap plugin.

+= 2.3.1-3 =
+* ADDED: The ability/option to hide all ads - this is simply achieved by purchasing an iControlWP subscription.
+See FAQ.

 = 2.3.1-2 =
 * ADDED: The option to enqueue the CSS styles using the WordPress styles enqueue option.
 There's no guarantee that this will add the files so that they're first CSS, so not recommended.